Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     16                   true    false      false      NO ACCESS
     ```

-1. Confirm the new credentials can be used with `ipmitool`.
+1. Confirm that the new credentials can be used with `ipmitool`.

     The new credentials work if the command succeeds and generates output similar to the example below.

     ```bash
+    read -r -s -p "BMC root password: " IPMI_PASSWORD export IPMI_PASSWORD
     ipmitool -I lanplus -U root -E -H NCN_NODE-mgmt user list 1
     ```